ryyyvo/steamNgin/reflection.md

 deciding how to go about refreshing player count and the batch size
 # 6
 creating the schema and how I should store the data
+# 7
+changing storing data from local json to mongodb and adjust the code accordingly